swilgosz/hanamimastery/data/episodes/17-inline-documentation-with-yard.md

 By helping me with a few dollars per month creating this content, you are helping the open-source developers and maintainers to create amazing software for you!

-And remember, if you want to support my work even without money involved, the best you can do is to like, share and comment on my episodes and discussions threads.
+And remember, if you want to support my work even without money involved, the best you can do is to like, share and comment on my episodes and discussion threads.
 Help me add value to the Open-Source community!